Medboubazine/Chargily-ePay-Gateway-PHP/README.md

 | options[headers]      | must be array                                                                                         |   required   | not required |
 | options[timeout]      | must be numeric                                                                                       |   required   | not required |

-# Donations
+# Notice

-You can support me to continue developing the library

-- Baridimob RIP : **00799999002680137269**
-- Paysera : **mohamedtorino161@gmail.com**

-Good luck with the integration
+- Good luck with the integration
+- Open an issues if you faced a problem [Click here](https://github.com/Medboubazine/Chargily-ePay-Gateway-PHP/issues/new)